 Beyond chatbots, these tactics are invaluable for modern day retailers.
 For example, British luxury brand Holland Cooper (reported annual revenue of £10 million (13.2 million USD)) has leveraged a “click-and-collect” strategy to funnel traffic to their store, which accounted for 60% of sales through their Shopify Plus website.

 3. On-demand VIP services

 Customer expectations are higher than ever, and that rings even truer for luxury brands.
-It’s time for brands to act less like advertisers, and more like personal butlers if they want to succeed.
-This means being smart and strategic about how they combine AI chatbots, customer service reps, live chat, messaging apps and automated workflows.
+It’s time for brands to act less like advertisers, and more like personal assistants.
+This means being smart and strategic about how they combine AI chatbots, store associates, live chat, and clienteling.

 Assistive selling is the best way to maximize each customer’s lifetime value and average basket size.
 Get it right, and you’ll reap the rewards of being able to offer a helping hand everywhere and anywhere.